Bormoglot/horse_scraper/README.md

     - Windows PowerShell: ` .\Scripts\Activate.ps1` (to deactivate use ` deactivate`)
 5. `pip install -r requirements.txt`
 # Running
+The script runs on python >= 3.6

 `python horse_scraper.py <owner_id> --min_year <2010> --path <somewhere/there> -csv`
 - `<owner_id>` - the last digits in urls like https://hippodrom.ru/modules/owners/owner.php?owner_id=582
 - `--min_year <2010>` - optional, the earliest race year to parse.
 Default year is 2005.
 - `--path <somewhere/there>` - optional, path to the place to save results.
 By default creates directory 'results'.
-- `-csv` - change default .xlsx output format to .csv
+- `-csv` - optional, change default .xlsx output format to .csv

 For help on arguments use `python horse_scraper.py --help`.